gabrielqueiroz/piggyb/README.md

 # About

-PiggyB is a web application and API that helps you organize and share your personal finance.
-Create piggy banks for you personal expenses and even share with a friend a common objective.
+PiggyB is a web application and API that helps you organize personal finance.
+Create piggy banks for you personal expenses, control your expenses during your trip or create piggy banks for your goals.

+# Concept Idea

+The idea originally came from the concept of [Piggy Banks](https://en.wikipedia.org/wiki/Piggy_bank).
+Present in my childhood, Piggy Banks are a way to manually save and control your money, usually used to save money for a specific goal.

 # Build and running

 ## Docker

-- __Build Project:__ docker-compose build
-- __Build Project:__ docker-compose up
+- Build Project: `docker-compose build`
+- Build Project: `docker-compose up`
-- __Run database setup:__ docker-compose run --rm web rake db:setup
+- Run database setup: `docker-compose run --rm web rake db:setup`
-- __Run database migrations:__ docker-compose run --rm web rake db:migrate
+- Run database migrations: `docker-compose run --rm web rake db:migrate`

+## Local

+- Install Dependencies: `bundle install`
+- Setup Database: `rake db:setup`
+- Run Database Migrations: `rake db:migrate`
+- Start application: `rails s`